padovagrandtour/main/README.md

 cd scraper
 node padovamuseicivici.js
 ```
 This will open a chrome window and will start browsing the [padovamusei.it](https://padovamusei.it).
 Do not interfer with the window while the program is running!
-It will take around 15mins to generate the json file.
+It will take around 15mins to generate the JSON file.

 #### Retrieving data from [wikipedia.it](https://padovamusei.it)